Guilty plea in murder of Down syndrome woman Lena Zhang Harrap

 A man has pleaded guilty to the murder of a woman with Down syndrome, Lena Zhang Harrap.

-Today at the High Court in Auckland, family members filled the public gallery and tears were shed as Shamal Shamar entered guilty pleas over Harrap's death last year.
+Today at the High Court in Auckland, family members filled the public gallery and tears were shed as Shamal Sharma entered guilty pleas over Harrap's death last year.

 Harrap vanished while on her daily walk on September 22, 2021, in Mt Albert.